City Council backs extension of freeze

 The report concluded that Beacon is capable of producing 4.09 million gallons per day, even accounting for drought conditions, through 2035.
 Comparing that to population projections in a maximum “build-out” scenario, Leggette projected peak daily needs at 3.83 million gallons per day, with an average of 3.07, still within the system’s anticipated yield.

 Cusack also defended Beacon’s long-term agreement with Fishkill to purchase more than a million gallons each day, saying, “it’s a moneymaker for them.
 I would assume they want to keep that.”
 About a third of the communities he’s worked with purchase water from neighboring municipalities, he said.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.